Spin excitations of half-doped bilayer manganites: intermediate phase

-In this section, we will show some results which allow us to discuss and contribute to clarify a few important points relative to the nature of the ground state of half-doped manganites, still unresolved, which we could address using the model we considered.
+In this section, we will show some results which allow us to discuss and contribute to clarify a few important points relative to the nature of the ground state of half-doped manganites, still unresolved, which we can address using our model.